Configure the Aruba Remote Network

 Yes

-To begin configuration of the remote network connection, complete the following task.
+To configure the remote network connection, complete the following task.

 1. When configuring the remote network, use the validated settings.